awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-monitor.md

 Attempts: 1 -- Exit reason: "Essential container in task exited"
 ```

-{{% notice tip %}}
-This rendering operation will take roughly 10 minutes.
-While it progresses, go to the AWS Batch Console, and explore the state of: (a) Compute Environments, (b) Jobs.
-You can also check in the EC2 Console the: \(c\) EC2 Instances and (d) Auto Scaling groups defined.
-{{% /notice %}}

 ### Viewing the result

 When the AWS Batch job finishes, the output video will be available in the following URL: